*Frequently asked questions*

 2. Who started it?

 The first time we read about it in the Bible is when Abraham gave a tenth of what he received as spoils from a war to Mechizedek who was a prophet of God (Ge.14:18-20).
 It is not clear if God had given him a commandment earlier to give a tithe, or if Abraham gave it on his own when he heard from Melchizedek that it was God who really owned everything.
+But it was not a part of the covenant God made with Abraham, which was only marked by the ritual of circumcision.
+Just the fact that Abraham gave a tenth to Melchizedek does not make it obligatory on us to do the same.

-But God gave a commandment to the children of Israel through Moses to give a tithe to God from their income, whether it was crops or cattle.
+But God gave a commandment to the children of Israel through Moses to give a tithe to God from their income, whether it was crops or cattle (Le.27:30).
 The tithe was to be 'holy' (set apart) to the Lord, and the people had no rights to it.
 It was to be given to the priests and the Levites (for whom this was the only income).

 3. Is tithing one of the ten commandments?